 The Massachusetts Clean Energy Internship Program helps prepare the next generation of clean energy workers by funding internships for students and recent graduates at Massachusetts clean energy and water innovation companies.

-Student enrollment and internship placements for the spring 2017 session of the MassCEC Internship Program is currently closed.
+Student enrollment and internship placements for the summer 2017 session of the MassCEC Internship Program is open.
 Thank you for your interest in this award-winning program!

 Approved employers can access the student database using their existing login credentials.
 If you are a new employer or need to renew your application, please follow the instructions below:

 Step 1: Complete the online employer application.
 All approved employers are eligible to participate in the program for a full year from the date of their application submission.

 Step 2: Once your company has been approved for the program, you can access the student database to review candidates during a session’s enrollment window.
 Select candidates from the student database and submit their names to MassCEC for the required eligibilty check.
 MassCEC will respond to let you know whether or not the student is eligible to participate.